 Do Jack and Jill truly accept Jesus Christ into their lives?
 Do they stay at the church?
 What becomes of their marriage?
 Does Jack’s efforts to spur the congregation into becoming a light in the community actually work?
 Will Jack ever come face-to-face with the mob boss he witnessed committing murder?

 Curious to find out what becomes of First Fresno Presbyterian Church, Jack, Julie, and the rest of the cast of zany characters in Can I Get a Witness Protection?
-You’ll need to tune in to Inspiration TV on Saturday, July 4 at 9 p.m.
-ET, or Sunday, July 5 at 5:30 p.m.
-ET.
+Watch on Inspiration TV on Demand any time.

 If you would like one of our anointed prayer ministers to support you as you lift your voice in prayer, please click on the link below.